Hydrodynamics of Random-Organizing Hyperuniform Fluids: Results

 \subsection{Hydrodynamic Theory for Hyperuniform Fluids}

-The random-organizing hard sphere fluid has a well-defined kinetic temperature at large $l_d/l_m$ ratio.
-This motivates us to construct a fluctuating hydrodynamic theory for this non-equilibrium fluid based on Navier-Stokes equations for isothermal fluids~\cite{ramaswamy1982,gross2011model}.
-The modified Navier-Stokes equations as functions of local mass density $\rho$ and local velocity $\mathbf u$ can be written as
+The random-organizing hard-sphere fluid has a well-defined kinetic temperature in the large $l_d/l_m$ limit.
+This motivates us to construct a fluctuating hydrodynamic theory for these hyperuniform fluids based on Navier-Stokes (NS) equations for isothermal fluids~\cite{ramaswamy1982,gross2011model}.
+The modified NS equations for the local mass density $\rho$ and velocity $\mathbf u$ can be written as